Slevinski/slevinski.github.io/series/formal-signwriting/entries/sign-text-layout/essay.md

 Because `hcenter` and `vcenter` name signbox-centering symbol ranges rather than layout axes, the layout layer may use the `vcenter` range to determine an `x` center and the `hcenter` range to determine a `y` center.

+For example, in vertical writing, head and trunk symbols in the `vcenter` range help align the written body on the `x` axis of the column.
+In horizontal writing, head symbols in the `hcenter` range help align the sign on the `y` axis of the row.
+The range names come from signbox-centering practice, while the layout axis depends on passage direction.

 This keeps vertical and horizontal passage layout compatible while preserving the signbox as structured text.

 ## Reading Levels